 Walk with your baby in a sling, carrier, or a stroller.

-Swaddle your baby in a soft blanket to help him or her feel secure and prevent startling by the baby's own movements.
+Swaddle your baby in a soft blanket to help them feel secure and prevent startling by the baby's own movements.

 Rock your baby in a rhythmic, gentle motion.